Le Rêve (opera): Summary

 The opera unfolds over four acts with only five characters and no chorus.
-These characters are Hubert, an embroiderer of church vestments; Hubertine, his wife; Angélique, their adopted daughter, whom they love as their own; and Jean d’Hautecœur, a bishop; his son Félicien, the bishop’s son, who is in love with Angélique and is loved by her in return.
+These characters are Hubert, an embroiderer of church vestments; Hubertine, his wife; Angélique, their adopted daughter, whom they love as their own; and Jean d’Hautecœur, a bishop; Félicien, the bishop’s son, who is in love with Angélique and is loved by her in return.

 Félicien’s mother died giving birth to him, and this loss deeply wounded Jean d’Hautecœur, who turned to religion as a refuge.
 Out of fear that his son might suffer the same kind of emotional pain, he insists that Félicien become a priest and refuses to let him marry.

 In the first scene, we meet the innocent, mystically inclined Angélique at the Huberts’ home.
 She reads the Golden Legend and hears prophetic voices, like Joan of Arc, which show her glimpses of her future.
 She has heard that the bishop’s son is as beautiful as an angel and as rich as a king, and she begins to believe he might be the one she is destined to love.
 When her adoptive mother asks about her desires, she says she wants to marry a beautiful, noble prince.
 Their love would be pure, generous, and healing to others.
 She longs for deep devotion, to love him as one loves Christ.
 Ultimately, she wishes to never wake up from this beautiful dream but die in perfect happiness and be reborn in heaven.